msveshnikov/holiday-card/README.md

 # TODO

--   put text to image with nice font
+-   use logic from handleSubmit to access model, fix everything and connect